-Anyway, about my childhood.
-I didn’t use to get out and play with others very much.
+I was a strange kid.
+I didn’t use to go out and play with others very much.
 Actually, for most of my childhood years, I never went out.
 No brothers, no sisters, it was just me and my games.
 And toys.
-This fact has shaped part of who I am right now: an introvert.

 In a way, I was happy.
 I didn’t need the company of others.
 I just made stuff up.
 I had a lot of toys, and I kept imagining different worlds.
 I actually have written stories and novellas based on these games I used to play.

 So, in a strange way, I was a writer even before I learned how to write.
 Or maybe I was just a storyteller without an audience.
-I did write about some of this stuff in another post of mine: how I named my parents’ apartment Seattle, and I didn’t even know how to properly pronounce it, how the living room was downtown, and the washing machine was supposed to be a power plant.
+I named my parents’ apartment Seattle, and I didn’t even know how to properly pronounce it; the living room was downtown, and the washing machine was supposed to be a power plant.

 One day, when I was six years old, maybe even younger, I stumbled upon a brochure from a supermarket, I think.
 And on the back it had the logos of all the companies its products it sold.
 Quite a lot.
 And I wondered… how would it feel to own all of them?

 That’s when I came up with the crazy idea that I wanted to become the richest man in the world.
 Not for the money, but for what it meant to build such a great thing.

 So, yeah, I was born a dreamer.
 I’ve always lived in this bizarre world where everything was possible, and you could get everything you wanted just by wanting it bad enough.
 By trying hard enough.
 By dreaming it into existence.
 A world that was big enough for all of us to get what we want most, a world where the life we thought we deserved could, actually, exist.